yjperez/teleport/rfd/0014-custom-approval-conditions.md

 The predicate language used in `where` clauses is cumbersome when dealing with complex data.
-Luckily, we can simplify it significantly by limiting the scope of predicates to match single proposals.
-Take this example which describes different thresholds for different proposals depending on the traits provided by external identity providers:
+Luckily, we can simplify it significantly by limiting the scope of predicates to match single reviews.
+Take this example which describes different thresholds for different reviews depending on the traits provided by external identity providers:

 ```yaml
 kind: role